Blog

 ~ A word from our founder, The HomeScholar Emeritus, Lee Binz ~

 I was thinking about socialization because of a conversation I recently had with a non-homeschooler.
-It is unbelievable that this is still as big a topic as it is surrounding homeschooled children, considering that socialization affects all children, no matter what context they are schooled in.
+It is unbelievable that this is still such a big topic surrounding homeschooled children, considering that socialization affects all children, no matter how they're educated.

 Most parents appreciate a little help and encouragement on their homeschooling journey.
 Our free newsletter delivers this fresh each month.
 Click to get some yourself: The HomeScholar Record Newsletter

-The people your children look up to will have the attitudes and behaviors and language that your child will adopt - that's what socialization means.
+Socialization is not about a group of kids all the same age.
+True socialization is about people of all ages getting together.
+The people your children look up to will shape their attitudes, behaviors, and language - that's what socialization means.
 Try to find people and influencers that will shape and mold your child into a better person in the future.
 Look at friends, yourself as parents, tutors, or class teachers.
 Look at who they listen to including the media they consume and the leaders they admire.
 Look at social media - those who post are literally called "social media influencers."
 The language, attitudes, and behaviors of those people will begin to be the same language, attitudes, and behaviors that you will see in your child.

 It's important for our homeschoolers to be exposed to the real world - it really is!
 But at the same time, we can discuss the virtues of the qualities they see and limit exposure while we can - while they are still in our home.
 That intentional shaping and molding of behavior is how we can raise children into pleasant adults.

 I was talking to a friend who was condoning some pretty outrageous behavior.
-She said that was "being real," but I disagree because in private, I really don't do those things.
+She said that was "being real," but I disagree.
 In my children, I really don't want them doing those things.
 I want them to grow up to be kind, gracious, gentle, humble, slow to anger, and truthful.
-There are people in the world who are "real" but also have those genuine characteristics.
-They are kind and speak kindly, at least in large measure.
-And that's what I want for my children.
+There are people in the world who are "real" and still genuinely kind.
+That's the influence I want for my kids.

-We want to raise our children to think on good things and say good things not just to others but also in their self-talk.
+We want to raise our children to think and speak on good things, not just to others but also in their self-talk.

 As I was thinking about it, these two verses came to mind.